 Independent Study (Ind Study 355/555) 1 to 9 credits, 15 to 135 class hours (content developed in discussions with students and professors)

 Students have the opportunity to greatly enhance their Spanish skills in the following ways:

-- Re-entry program: Live in a homestay with one of the Mexican, Ecuadorian or Guatemalan families that make up the Centro Autónomo, participate in English as a second language courses and practice your Spanish around the barrio [Chicago]
+- Re-entry program in Chicago: Live in a homestay with one of the Mexican, Ecuadorian or Guatemalan families that make up the Centro Autónomo, participate in English as a second language courses and practice your Spanish around the barrio